davidjosearaujo/dissertation/docs/Thesis notes.md

 ## Framework Architecture and Integration
 ### Overall Architecture Overview
 ![[general-topology.png]]
-Still have to add WiFi or cable medium to 5G-RG to NAUN3 comms
 ### Component Integration and Interactions
 Describe how each component functions within the integrated framework:
 - **NAUN3 Device:** Interacts only with the 5G-RG over the local network using standard link-layer protocols and EAP-TLS for authentication.
 Unaware of the underlying 5G mechanisms.